How Do I Prevent Flare-ups While Grilling?

 To effectively clean your grill, start by preheating it for about 10-15 minutes.
 Once it’s hot, use a grill brush to scrub the grates thoroughly, removing any remaining food particles or debris.
 For stubborn residue, you can use a mixture of baking soda and warm water.
 Finally, wipe down the exterior surfaces of the grill with a damp cloth or sponge.

-See also What Is The Role Of An Igniter Button On A Gas Grill?
+See also What Is The Ideal Size For A Barbeque Grill?

 How often should you clean the grill